 An ultrasound, also known as a sonogram, is one of the simplest and most effective tools your OB/GYN uses for diagnostic purposes, as well as to monitor your progress during pregnancy.
-At Garden OB/GYN’s nine locations throughout Midtown West, the Upper East Side, Manhattan, Forest Hills, Flushing of Fresh Meadows, Garden City, Bay Shore, Lake Success, Massapequa, and Commack, New York, you can receive digital ultrasound testing right in the office, so your doctor gets the results quickly.
+At Garden OB/GYN’s nine locations throughout Midtown West, the Upper East Side, Manhattan, Forest Hills, Garden City, Bay Shore, Lake Success, Massapequa, and Commack, New York, you can receive digital ultrasound testing right in the office, so your doctor gets the results quickly.
 Book your appointment online or call your nearest location to schedule an ultrasound.

 An ultrasound uses high-frequency sound waves to generate images of your internal organs and connective tissues.
 What’s unique about an ultrasound is that it provides a live-feed, meaning your doctor can watch movements and listen to sounds, which is especially helpful during pregnancy.
 You may need an ultrasound to: